REPL stands for Read, Evaluate, Print, Loop. The REPL is how you interact with the Python Interpreter.

 The first one is

 dir() which stands for directory.
-If we check the type of
+If we check the directory of

 str (notice, no quotes here)) in the REPL, we’ll see all the methods available on strings in Python.
 Don’t worry about these for now, we’ll use them later in the day.